P2333/Papers-of-Robust-ML/README.md

 * [Deep Defense: Training DNNs with Improved Adversarial Robustness](http://papers.nips.cc/paper/7324-deep-defense-training-dnns-with-improved-adversarial-robustness.pdf) (NeurIPS 2018) <br/> They follow the linear assumption in DeepFool method.
 DeepDefense pushes decision boundary away from those correctly classified, and pull decision boundary closer to those misclassified.

-* [Feature Denoising for Improving Adversarial Robustness](https://arxiv.org/pdf/1812.03411.pdf) <br/> This paper applies non-local neural network and large-scale adversarial training with 128 GPUs (with training trick in 'Accurate, large minibatch SGD: Training ImageNet in 1 hour'), which shows large improvement than previous SOTA trained with 50 GPUs.
+* [Feature Denoising for Improving Adversarial Robustness](https://arxiv.org/pdf/1812.03411.pdf) (CVPR 2019) <br/> This paper applies non-local neural network and large-scale adversarial training with 128 GPUs (with training trick in 'Accurate, large minibatch SGD: Training ImageNet in 1 hour'), which shows large improvement than previous SOTA trained with 50 GPUs.

 <a id='Detection'></a>